SmerovacDusan/gecko-scan/README.md

   - WhereGoes
 - Select which tools to use via an interactive CLI
 - Store scan results in a local SQLite database (optional)
-- Generate detailed PDF reports for each scan
+- Generate detailed PDF and HTML reports for each scan
 - Color-coded output for easy readability (green = OK, red = ERROR)

 ---